 Now let me explain.
 The stink eye is when you look at a chick, and they look up at you, cock their head to one side, and stare you straight in the eye.

-I’ve noticed that it’s typically roosters that are this bold.
-Pullet chicks tend to not be so aware of their surroundings, or look to other chicks for behavioral guidance and security.
+I’ve noticed it’s typically roosters that are this bold.
+Pullet chicks tend to not be so aware of their surroundings and often look to other chicks for behavioral guidance and security.

-I’ve noticed this in many different hatches over many different years, and it’s a clue I rely on to determine the sex of baby chicks.
+I’ve noticed this in many different hatches over my chicken raising years, and it’s a clue I regularly rely on to determine the sex of baby chicks.

 You might also notice some chicks fighting earlier in their lives than others.
 For example, you might notice them flying up at each other, bumping chests like football players, then going back to their corners.